TLINDEN/swaycycle/README.md

 ## Installation

+Download  the   binary  for   your  architecture  from   the  [release page](https://github.com/TLINDEN/swaycycle/releases) and copy to to to some location within your `$PATH`.

-Checkout the repo and execute `make`.
+To  build  the  tool  from  source,  checkout  the  repo  and  execute `make`.
 You'll need  the go toolkit.
 Then copy  the binary `swaycycle` to some location within your `$PATH`.

 ## Configuration